oceanprotocol/docs/content/concepts/did-ddo.md

 ### Credentials

-By default, a consumer can access a resource if they have 1.0 datatokens. _Credentials_ allow the publisher to optionally specify finer-grained permissions.
+By default, a consumer can access a resource if they have 1 datatoken. _Credentials_ allow the publisher to optionally specify more fine-grained permissions.

 Consider a medical data use case, where only a credentialed EU researcher can legally access a given dataset.
-Ocean supports this as follows: a consumer can only access the resource if they have 1.0 datatokens _and_ one of the specified `"allow"` credentials.
+Ocean supports this as follows: a consumer can only access the resource if they have 1 datatoken _and_ one of the specified `"allow"` credentials.

 This is like going to an R-rated movie, where you can only get in if you show both your movie ticket (datatoken) _and_ some identification showing you're old enough (credential).